 It’s like putting your bike on autopilot.

 Please remember that you still have decent flexibility to adjust the resistance based on your preferences.
 If you find that the given range is too hard or too low, you can manually adjust the knob.

-As a whole, the peloton auto resistance works by following the pre-designed target metrics.
+It follows the pre-designed target metrics.
 The resistance will be depended on the class type you take.

 What I love about this feature is you can follow the class, without worrying about adjusting the knob.
 This is the perfect option, especially for beginners, but it does have some limitations (more on that later).

 In short, peloton digital doesn’t have target metrics because the auto-follow feature is only available for bike+ users with all-access membership.

 The auto-follow option can be switched on and off at any given time, and it provides the slider bar with a range that can also be adjusted.

 On the other hand, with the peloton auto resistance, you don’t have to change anything because the bike is doing all the work.

 I think that people who shy away from challenges will benefit from using the auto-follow feature because this will ensure they are at the right effort level.